Stok Kangri: Ascent

 The First official winter ascent was made by a British team in March 2002, Led by Ross Cooper, with Chris Hall, Paul Janlid, Mykl White, and Caroline Williams.
 At the age of 20 years, Ross Cooper was the youngest expedition leader recorded by the IMF.

-It can take anything from two to five days to reach base camp (4969 m) from the village of Stok, depending on acclimatisation schedules and fitness levels.
+It takes two days to reach base camp (4969 m) from the village of Stok, and it is required to be well acclimatized to the altitude before starting the trek.
 The summit day lasts 8–14 hours, ascending over 1000 m from Stok Kangri's base camp to its summit.